IOSAppProject-MarketPlace/Market_Place/README.md

 * Login
 * Register - User signs up or logs into their account
    * Upon Download/Reopening of the application, the user is prompted to log in to gain access to their profile information to be properly matched with another person.
-* Messaging Screen - Chat for users to communicate (direct 1-on-1)
+* Messaging option - Contact of users to communicate (direct 1-on-1)
-   * Upon selecting a particular user post, it will go to message screen.
+   * Upon selecting a particular user post, it will go show contact.
 * Posts Screen
    * Allows user to upload a photo of the item and fill in information and the cost